 Rapid loan growth

-According to the latest data released on May 1, 2015, by the Federal Reserve, total loans for all US commercial banks increased 8.2% in the week ending April 24, 2015—compared to a year earlier.
-The loans grew 8.1% YoY (year-over-year) in the prior week.
-Healthy loan growth is vital to banks’ income growth.
+Total loans for all US commercial banks increased 8.3% in the week through April 1, 2015—compared to a year earlier.
+The loans grew 8% YoY (year-over-year) in the prior week.
+Healthy loan growth is vital for banks’ income growth.

 Types of loans